The Elliott Homestead

 What is buried will stay dead.
 Afterwards, you’ll have aerated, fine soil that’s perfect to start a garden in.
 The only drawback to tilling is the soil will be susceptible to erosion.
 So some sort of anti-erosion measure will have to be taken.

-Slice it!
+Slice It!

 If you want, you can use a sod cutter to slice it right off the top of the soil.
 A sod cutter is a pretty heavy duty machine that literally cuts sod right off the ground, just below root level.
 The sod can then be rolled up like a carpet and composted — or moved to areas where you actually want grass.
 I’m not judging.
 You do you.
 The only drawback to this process is you’ll remove a bit of the topsoil — and it’s subsequent nutrient content — with it.